ConnectedLib/course-in-a-box/modules/basics/_posts/2002-04-01-opportunity.md

 * What are the longer-term opportunities that the teens may have because of their participation in this program?
 * How would you help a teen translate their experience with this program into bullet points for a resume?

+Now think about the teen services at your library.
+Where do you see opportunity for the teens in your community?

 </div>